Protected Areas in Spain

 High biodiversity: The name “El Cachucho” was the one used by the Asturian fishermen to designate the area and corresponds to Beryx decadactylus (alfonsin, longfinned beryx, red bream, or imperador), a species of commercial interest fishing object in the area.
 More than 550 species have been identified, among which stand out cold water corals, abyssal fish, stars and unique crustaceans.
-A dozen new species have been discovered and the area is frequented by a large number of cetaceans.
+A dozen new species have been discovered, and the area is often visited by a large number of cetaceans.

 “The sea, the great unifier, is man’s only hope.
 Now, as never before, the old phrase has a literal meaning: we are all in the same boat.” – Jacques Yves Cousteau, Oceanographer